davidusb-geek/emhass/README.md

 ```

 ## TODO
+### New functionalities
 - [ ] Implement an energy management with a Model Predictive Control approach.
 Consider implementing the receiding horizon approach.
+- [ ] Introduce the modeling of constraints during optimization for a thermal energy storage
+- [ ] Create a plotting class to visualize the optimization results
+- [ ] Integrate the possibility of variable tariffs, for purshasing and selling energy to the grid.
+### Related to forecasting improvement
 - [ ] Improve load forecasting using a time series forecast algorithm.
 Some tests were made with fbprophet but results are not completly satisfactory.
 The model needs some regressors for more accuracy.
+- [ ] Test with LTSM with or without Autoencoders
-- [ ] Introduce the modeling of constraints during optimization for a thermal energy storage
+- [ ] Define the type of forecast that should be used from the configuration file
+### Packaging and HA integration
 - [ ] EMHASS hass been tested in Home Assistan Core.
 It need to be tested on Home Assistant Operating System and Home Assistant Container.
 - [ ] Create an EMHASS add-on for even easier installation on Home Assistant Operating System and Home Assistant Supervised
 - [ ] Package everything in a docker container
-- [ ] Define the type of forecast that should be used from the configuration file
-- [ ] Create a plotting class to visualize the optimization results